Self-Reflection

 What the courses taught me

 Organisation Development and Change (ODC) was harder.
-It asked me to sit with complexity, to understand that organisations resist change not out of stubbornness but out of deep-rooted systems and cultures.
-Leading a group project here while that very theory was being discussed in class was its own kind of learning.
+It asked me to sit with complexity and understand that organisations resist change not out of stubbornness but out of deep-rooted systems and cultures.
+Leading a group project while that very theory was being discussed in class was its own kind of learning.
 I found myself applying Kotter's model not to a case study but to the dynamics of my own team.

 Strategic Entrepreneurship and Organisational Renewal (SEOR) challenged my assumptions about growth and disruption.
 It reinforced something I believe deeply from my sales experience: the best strategies are built not just on market analysis but on genuine understanding of what customers actually need.

 The networking goal is the one I need to address honestly.
 I set out to attend five industry events and conduct five informational interviews.
-I didn't get there.
-The reason is simple and uncomfortable: I consistently deprioritised it in favour of things that felt more urgent, a deadline, a busy week at MATCH-DAY, a training session that couldn't be missed.
+I did not get there.
+The reason is simple and uncomfortable: I consistently deprioritised it in favour of things that felt more urgent.
+A deadline, a busy week at MATCH-DAY, a training session that could not be missed.

-What this taught me is a distinction I hadn't made clearly before: networking is not an outcome, it's a habit.
-You don't network when there's time.
+What this taught me is a distinction I had not made clearly before.
+Networking is not an outcome, it is a habit.
+You do not network when there is time.
 You build it into your routine the same way I build in gym sessions.
-The metacognitive lesson here is that I optimise well for structured, time-bound tasks, and I need to apply the same structure to relational investment.
-That is something I am actively building into my approach for the year ahead.
+The metacognitive lesson here is that I optimise well for structured, time-bound tasks and I need to apply the same structure to relational investment.
+That is something I am actively building into my approach going forward.

 Who I am becoming